Hypothesis Testing > MANCOVA

 MANCOVA, MANOVA, ANOVA, ANCOVA: it can all get a little confusing to remember which is which.
 However, all of the tests can be thought of as variants of the MANCOVA, if you remember that the “M” in MANCOVA stands for Multiple and the “C” stands for Covariates.

-- ANOVA: a MANCOVA without multiple groups and covariates (hence the missing M and C).
+- ANOVA: a MANCOVA without multiple dependent variables and covariates (hence the missing M and C).

-- ANCOVA: a MANCOVA without multiple groups (hence the missing M).
+- ANCOVA: a MANCOVA without multiple dependent variables (hence the missing M).

 - MANOVA: A MANCOVA without covariates (hence the missing C).

 Tabachnick, B. G., & Fidell, L. S. (1983).
 Using multivariate statistics.
 New York: Harper & Row.

 If you prefer an online interactive environment to learn R and statistics, this free R Tutorial by Datacamp is a great way to get started.
 If you're are somewhat comfortable with R and are interested in going deeper into Statistics, try this Statistics with R track.Comments?
 Need to post a correction?
 Please post on our Facebook page.